cs0320/assignment-zero/README.md

 # A First Taste of CSCI 0320

-This readme document gives some initial, non-exhaustive advice to those who want to do a bit of preparation for 0320 in the week before the semester starts.
+This document gives some initial, non-exhaustive advice to those who want to do a bit of preparation for 0320 in the week before the semester starts.
 This document focuses entirely on Java and OO, not setup of the tools 0320 uses for Java, which is covered in class and at hours in the first week of the course.
 You can find our setup guide [here](https://docs.google.com/document/d/1gp96MAm-hyR6Is3EBY_KU8x9EH6p8drkL4NlTvbBTj4).

+The semester's [EdStem board](https://edstem.org/us/courses/31923/discussion/) has been enabled.
+Everyone enrolled and with the course in their cart should have access, although late adds will require a manual button click. _If you have questions related to this assignment, or preparing for 0320 in general, please make them as replies to the Preparing-for-32 post, rather than making a new thread._

 ## If you're coming to CSCI 0320 directly from 0190